 General Specifics of Outsourcing to Poland vs Ukraine

-Before jumping into the comparison of professional labor markets in the countries, let’s take a look at the general specifics of each in terms of outsourcing opportunities and conveniences.
+Before comparing professional labor markets in the countries, let’s look at the general specifics of each in terms of outsourcing opportunities and conveniences.

-The total number of available IT specialists in Ukraine went over 180,000 in 2019.
-It is now well over 200,000 talents.
+The total number of available IT specialists in Ukraine went over 285k in 2021.
 IT outsourcing companies make up the largest share of the Ukrainian IT services market.
 Over 1,500 Ukraine-based companies provide IT services as their primary specialization.

 Poland has the largest working population in Central Europe, made up mostly of people under the age of 34.
-279,800 specialists is the total number of IT specialists for 2018.
+355k specialists are the total number of IT specialists for 2022.
 Most of them live and work in Warsaw and Krakow.

-At that, the competition in the local labor market is much fiercer than in other European countries.
-For instance, tech giants such as Google, Amazon, and Microsoft have large R&D centers in Poland where they try to employ the top IT experts.
+The competition in the local labor market is much fiercer than in other European countries.
+For instance, tech giants such as Google, Amazon, and Microsoft have large R&D centers in Poland where they try to employ top IT experts.

 #3.
 Politics and local culture

 The IT outsourcing industry is so demanded and rapidly growing also due to the cultural traits similar to those they have in Western countries.
 Ukrainians are European at the core, they are open-minded, tolerant, inquisitive, and determined.

 As you may know, Ukraine is currently going through an armed conflict with Russia.
 That shouldn’t put you off, however, as the country is totally safe for outsourcing software development, with the largest IT centers being absolutely peaceful.

 Poles are also Europeans with mentality and values pretty close to Western traits.
 Smooth communication with an outsourced software development Poland-based team is guaranteed.
 Compared to other popular IT outsourcing destinations such as India, the country has a close political and social affinity with Western Europe and North America.